-Millenials are a practical generation.
-As divorce statistics remain high, younger couples are now devoting more time to getting to know each other before making the commitment to marriage.
-This is good news because, with longer engagements, it gives couples more time to save up for the wedding using a tax-free savings account (TFSA).
+Millennials are a practical generation.
+As divorce statistics remain high, younger couples are devoting more time getting to know each other before committing to marriage.
+With longer engagements, couples have more time to save up for the wedding using a tax-free savings account (TFSA).

-At present, the maximum you can contribute to a TFSA is $5,500 per annum, and it’s a solid way to save while you don’t pay any taxes on investment returns or interest income.
+At present, the maximum you can contribute to a TFSA is $5,500 per annum.
+It’s a solid way to save since you don’t pay any taxes on investment returns or interest income.

-If the bride and groom can put the annual maximum in a TFSA, within three years the couple will have enough to pay for the ceremony, venue, catering, and DJ, plus the honeymoon.
+If the bride and groom can put the annual maximum in a TFSA, within three years they will have enough for the ceremony, venue, catering, and DJ, plus the honeymoon.
 They will even have enough left over to purchase a couple of household appliances.
 And these are just part of the benefits of TFSAs.

 TFSAs are a far better choice for a short-term savings effort than any other tax-sheltered vehicle.
-They outshine regular savings accounts and other non-registered investment funds, because gains or interest from those vehicles are taxed when you withdraw funds.
+Gains or interest from regular savings accounts and other non-registered investment funds are taxed when you withdraw funds.
 TFSAs, on the other hand, do not incur these taxes.